Anti-counterfeiting, brand protection, security packaging to reach $3.6 bn

 Diverse ongoing threats, new regulatory requirements for life critical products and technical evolution will fuel market growth for anti-counterfeiting packaging technologies across the next five years, according to exclusive new data from Smithers Pira (smitherspira.com).

-Its new report, "The Future of Ant-counterfeiting, Brand Protection and Security Packaging to 2022," Smithers’ forecasts this global market will grow during the period 2017–2022 at a compound annual growth rate (CAGR) of 5.3%, to reach $3.6 billion in 2022.
+In the report, "The Future of Anti-Counterfeiting, Brand Protection and Security Packaging to 2022," Smithers’ forecasts this global market will grow during the period 2017–2022 at a compound annual growth rate (CAGR) of 5.3%, to reach $3.6 billion in 2022.

 Regulatory developments will impact positively on this market in developed economies across the next five years.
 These include new obligatory labeling and use of tamper evidence fixtures in US and EU for life-critical products, such as food, beverages, pharmaceuticals and industrial components.
 Other countries including China, India, South Korea, Brazil and Turkey have introduced measures designed to tighten supply chain security for the pharmaceuticals industry.
 Meanwhile the Framework Convention on Tobacco Control (FCTC) from the World Health Organization (WHO) will mandate the use of track-and-trace systems.

 "Track-and-trace is the largest technology group with a projected market share of 37% in 2017, followed closely by dedicated tamper evidence technologies with 34% of market value.
 Track-and-trace technologies are forecast to grow during the forecast period at the fastest rate," says Rudie Lion, author of the report.

 "There will be some decline in growth rates for physical components.
 But the reason for this is that the vast majority of investments will occur in equipment, software and management systems; as there is a greater emphasis on printable security features and codes.
 Dedicated tamper-evident technology is a mature market and is set to grow at the slowest rate of the four major technologies examined."